-Beautiful new 2 story home is ready now.
+Beautiful New Construction 2 story home is ready now.
 Many upgrades included with this price.
 Quality construction.
 4 bedrooms, 2+1/2 baths, partially finished basement and a 2 car garage with cement driveway.
 Great sized lot.
 Master bath with dual sinks, ceramic flooring and a great sized walk in master closet.
-Kitchen with hardwood flooring, granite counter-tops in kitchen/all baths and stainless steel appliances.
+Kitchen with hardwood flooring, granite counter-tops & stainless steel appliances.
+Baths with granite counter-tops.
+Upgraded lighting.
 1st floor laundry with ceramic flooring.
 Cement Patio.
 Great location.

 This listing 1307 Hosmer Street Joliet, Il 60435